AKotov-dev/MgaRemix-Tools/initrd-builder/readme.txt

-This package is intended for initrd.gz MgaRemix generation.
 After installation, go to the terminal (su/password) and run initrd-builder.
 The result is located in the ~/initrd-builder folder.
 Copy the initrd.gz and vmlinuz files to the /boot folder on the MgaRemix flash drive.